krakrukra/PocketAdmin/README.md

 check KiCad sch file + BOM.txt for component info

 uses integrated full-speed (12Mbit/s) USB2.0 peripheral,
-with on-board 32MiB flash memory chip for data storage;
+with on-board 32MiB flash memory chip for data storage; though, only
+24MiB are available to use due to overprovisioning reasons.
-measured speeds for MSD access : read ~262.7 KiB/s, write ~66.8KiB/s.
+measured speeds for MSD access : read 728 KiB/s, write 110-150 KiB/s,
+with higher write speeds being acheived for files smaller than 4MiB
 While not very fast, it is enough for most badusb applications.

 The pushbutton on the device is referred to as MSD-only button.
 Normally
 the payload is run whenever you plug the device into a PC.
 But if you press
 and hold this button while inserting the device, it prevents any keystrokes
-from being typed in and makes the device show up as a drive.
+from being typed in and makes the device show up as a flash drive.

 Fully assembled unit has dimensions of 59x18x9mm and weight of 8 grams.
 When opening up the case, be careful no to break the plastic studs near